 - Chair-elect –The chair-elect serves as the executive committee’s liaison to the EDEN committees and as program chair for the annual meeting.
 The chair-elect succeeds to the chair at the end of the chair’s term.
 If the chair is unable to fulfill his/her obligations and duties, the chair-elect acts in his/her place.

 - Secretary – The secretary is responsible for taking and publishing minutes of executive committee meetings and the annual meeting.

 - Past Chair – The past chair convenes and leads the nominating committee and is available for consultation.

 Standing committees and task forces are essential to EDEN’s achieving its mission.
 Standing committees and task forces are voluntary and open to EDEN delegates, retirees, and affiliates.
 Each committee elects its chair and vice-chair to serve one-year terms, with the chair limited to three consecutive terms.
 Elections occur by July 1 of each year; chairs will assume their roles at the close of EDEN Annual Meeting.

 Executive Committee – The executive committee is comprised of the chair, chair-elect, secretary, chairs of all standing committees, ECOP, NIFA, and NOAA Sea Grant liaisons, and additional regional representatives if necessary.
 Others may be asked to take part in executive committee meetings as non-voting participants.

 The executive committee will have representation from the following regions and Extension programs: Northeast, South, North Central, West, 1890 Institutions and Sea Grant Extension Programs.
 If a region or Extension program is not represented by one of the officers or a committee chair, the executive committee will select a representative to serve for a term of one year.

 - Community and Economic Development

-- Family and Consumer Science & 4-H Youth Development
+- Family and Consumer Sciences & 4-H Youth Development

 - Professional Development